Tizzz-555/100-days-of-code/log.md

 ### Day 30: December 3, Sunday

-**Today's Progress**: Redesigned the image upload layout (it's not perfect, but it looks good enough for me), the delete button on each picture and the disabling of the upload button.
+🔸 Redesigned the image upload layout (it's not perfect, but it looks good enough for me), the delete button on each picture and the disabling of the upload button.

-**Thoughts**: I had fun with this project, but now it's time to move on to something else.
+🔸 I had fun with this project, but now it's time to move on to something else.

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/57f445eae0f75d3d062df6b7530eb98cfe69ca0b)